larakollokian/larakollokian/README.md

 ### bonjour 👋

 Hi!
 My name is Lara and I'm a software developer based in Montreal, QC.
-I am currently learning about software performance at scale, and forever working on growing my skills 📖
+I was previously working on the Checkout Performance and Scale team at Shopify.
+I am currently looking for my next careere opportunity.
+I love working on and learning about software performance at scale, and am forever working on growing my skills 📖

 <!-- https://github.com/anuraghazra/github-readme-stats -->
 <!-- ![Lara's GitHub stats](https://github-readme-stats.vercel.app/api?username=larakollokian&count_private=true&show_icons=true&theme=cobalt) -->